MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Wie geht's how are you

 Natürlich of course
-Bis Spater see you later
+Bis Später see you later
++ Bis until
++ Später later

 Morgen morning